ORIGINAL BODY DESIGN

 I have continued my training in STOTT PILATES® Pre and Post Natal, Injury and Special Populations, and Total Barre®, ZEN•GA , and CORE.

 In 2015 I began a nutritional therapy degree with the aim of formalising the nutritional knowledge I have gained through my own journey.
-It’s strengthened the nutritional guidance that has formed as a core part of my input to clients’ lives.
+It’s strengthened the nutritional guidance that has formed a core part of my input to clients’ lives.

 I work with both individuals and groups and take an asset based approach to my clients.
-This means beginning with individual and community strengths rather than weaknesses, focussing on health, wellbeing and wholeness rather than sickness, and building the power and skills needed to shape my client's unique journeys.
+This means beginning with individual and community strengths rather than weaknesses, focussing on health, wellbeing and wholeness rather than sickness, and building the power and skills needed to shape my client's unique journey.

 I take an integrative approach to health, recognising the interdependence of mind, body and spirit.
 There is a proverb I often refer to that captures the importance of the whole life approach: